jgmac1106/bloggingme/theoeretical perspective.md

 We take a research activist perspective that engaing in democratic educaton requires us to utlitize holositic technolgoies to build community in the classroom.
 More importantly we believe moving our classrooms on to the web and into the open, will allow learners to share and reflect on how they develop knowledge.

 The strongest of learning occurs around a shared goal (Lave & Wagner), and often the instutions of education may interfere with learning (Illich).
-Therefore we seek to study networked spaces where communities gather around a shared goal as community of practice.
-These affinity spaces (Gee) often emerge organically and the learners who often fail in formal settings thrive.
+Therefore we seek to study networked spaces where communities gather around a shared goal as community of practice.  **Additionally, legitimacy in such communities is achieved in part by adopting a common naturalization of the space's tools and artefacts, i.e. implicitly using those tools for similar purposes and with similar methods as fellow community-members (Bowker & Star, 2000).
+For this reason, holistic tools that afford critical interpretation and decision-making can contribute to communities that embody those values.** These affinity spaces (Gee) often emerge organically and the learners who often fail in formal settings thrive.

 ### Knowledge
 Dewey (1934) noted that thinking occurs in "forked road situations" where we are presented with problems and must work through proposed alternatives.
 Dewey argued that through training we can transform learners’ natural capacities to project future outcomes into the habits of critical inquiry.
 To this end DFewey stressed the importance of reflection and on the connection of art and meaning.